 Damage during transport is rare.
 It really is.
 But it’s not unheard of, and it’s always better to be safe than sorry.
 Do the inspection at pickup and delivery with your driver and mark anything accordingly.
 Usually, there won’t be anything to mark.
 But if there is, you can proceed with a damage claim and get it taken care of.
 Without that inspection, though, you’re out of luck.

 Make your car transportation easier with ASQ

 If you need to ship a car and you’re not sure where to start, start here!
 Here at Automobile Shipping Quotes, we want to help make your shipping experience as easy as possible.
-That’s why, if you fill out our online quote request form, you’ll get multiple free quotes from top-rated shippers to transport your vehicle.
+This is why we have comprehensive reviews of car shippers that you can read!

 We work with only the best in the business.
 How do we know?
 Because we make sure of it.
-We clear every shipper you get a quote from for both dependability and reliability.
+We clear every shipper we’ve reviewed for both dependability and reliability.
 That means we make sure they are fully licensed and bonded.
-It also means that we make sure they work only with top-rated shippers and that they take care of their customers.
+It also means that we make sure they work only with top-rated carriers and that they take care of their customers.
 We watch reviews that real customers post to make sure they are maintaining the level of service that we demand.

 So take a minute to read some reviews to find the right shipper for you.
 Then, you can contact for more information, to get a quote, book your shipment, and much more.